 When the body is unable to maintain adequate amount of bone formation with the proper nutrition, bones continue to lose its density and become increasingly fragile, eventually resulting in osteoporosis.

 Bones contain minerals such as calcium, magnesium and phosphorus that keeps them strong and hard.
 The ability to absorb calcium into the bones depends very much on vitamin D. Vitamin C helps make collagen, and zinc helps make new bone cells.

 Symptoms of Osteoporosis

-Initially, there may be no symptom from osteoporosis because loss of bone density occurs very gradually.
+Initially, there may be no symptoms from osteoporosis because loss of bone density occurs very gradually.
 Some people never develop symptoms until a fracture or a collapse occurs, causing severe sudden pains.

 Some people develop aching bone, pain and deformities.
 It may also result in considerable loss of height.
-Fractures usually occur at the end of bones rather than in the middle; in the spinal column it would occur in the middle to lower back.
+Interestingly, fractures usually occur at the end of bones rather than in the middle; in the spinal column it would occur in the middle to lower back.